mautic/developer-documentation-new/docs/design/notifications.rst

 - **Inline notifications**: integrated into task flows to inform Users about the status of an action or system changes.
 Mautic displays these at the top of the content area or near the relevant item.

 - **Toast notifications**: these are time-based messages that appear at the top of the screen and disappear after a short duration.
-Mautic displays these as brief messages that don't require user interaction.
+Mautic displays these as brief messages that don't require User interaction.

 - **Actionable notifications**: includes interactive elements and require User interaction.
 Styled similarly to inline or toast notifications, but more disruptive due to their interactive nature.